 8. Set times when you and your ex can debrief on your kids’ progress at school.

-To ensure that no book report or soccer meet falls through the cracks, Kasey Ferris and her ex have have scheduled communication days where they discuss and update each other on their son’s life.
+To ensure that no book report or soccer meet falls through the cracks, Kasey Ferris and her ex have scheduled communication days where they discuss and update each other on their son’s life.

 “Every Sunday and Wednesday there’s an email exchange where we discuss the week, any tests coming up and updates on projects that need to be completed,” she said.
 “Anything crucial or time-sensitive is handled via text, but everything else goes into a Sunday/Wednesday email.
 It’s created a lot of peace between us.”